Cost of Living Comparison Between India and Peru Cost of Living Comparison Between India and Peru

 Which country is cheaper for everyday spending?

-Peru is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Peru: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in India beats Peru across the board, especially in major cities.
+Rent in India is consistently higher than in Peru across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-In Peru, $1,000 covers most cities easily.
-In India, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Peru, $1,000 covers most cities easily; in India it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 India vs other spots: cost of living compared